-What is an artist book?
+What is an artist’s book?
 If you ask five different people who create them, you’ll get five different answers.
-Some even say that if an artist tells you something (anything) is an artist book, then it is.
+Some even say that if an artist tells you something (anything) is an artist’s book, then it is.

-The challenge ~ and fun ~ of creating an artist book is marrying content with structure.
-Sometimes you have a theme and look for just the right format to present it in.
+The challenge ~ and fun ~ of creating an artist’s book is marrying content with structure.
+Sometimes you have content and look for just the right format to present it.
 Sometimes you have a cool structure and look for content that it can highlight.
 Either way, the door is wide open for creativity.

 History, humor, language, science, whimsy, social issues, or just beautiful art ~ anything goes.